Like blue and white stripes, bacon and eggs, and cheese and wine – fish and chips just go together.

 Even though the shop is always busy, we’ve never waited more than 15 minutes.
 And the best part, they throw in a couple of tartare sauces without charge.

 Located on The Entrance Road, it’s a few streets away from Wamberal lagoon or beach so there is always somewhere nice nearby to chow down.

 No summer on the Coast would be complete without tucking into a box of fish’n’chips on Terrigal Beach.

 There is no shortage of takeaway shops offering the quintessential Aussie tucker including Blue Bells and Fish & Chip Co.

-For a seafood lunch with a view, it’s hard to beat Haven Seafoods at the Haven.
+For a seafood lunch with a view, Haven Seafoods at the Haven is sure to hit the spot.
 Grab a seat on the wraparound deck and enjoy some fish’n’chips overlooking Terrigal Beach and its resident population of pelicans.

 For a casual seaside snack, The Box on the Water at Ettalong offers takeaway beer battered fish with skinny chips from the old school kiosk out the back – best eaten on the nearby beach or along the waterfront, in the company of ducks and seagulls.

 Or go a bit gourmet and nab a wishbone seat in the stylish restaurant for some flathead or barra with house-made tartare.

 Coastal Chic Tip: At the peak of summer, the wait can be anywhere from 15 to 50 minutes so we suggest calling ahead where you can or putting your order in and heading off for a stroll.